fusioncharts/dev_centre_docs/getting-started/angular/angular2/install-using-angular2.md

 chartPresent: false
 ---

+FusionCharts Suite XT includes an extensive range of charts, gauges, and maps that you can use to plot all types of static and real-time data.

-The Vue-FusionCharts component lets you include FusionCharts in your VueJS projects and adds interactive JavaScript charts and graphs to your VueJS applications.
-Before we get into the installation process of the component, let's take a look at what sets the VueJS component apart.
+The Angular2-FusionCharts directive, along with FusionCharts Suite XT, lets you add interactive JavaScript charts and graphs to your web and mobile applications using only a single Angular2 directive.

-Some of the basic features of VueJS component are:

-* Easily create charts in JavaScript using your Vue code.
-* Can render charts using a **JSON/XML** URL or props array binding.
-* Auto-updates the chart object when the data source is modified.

-In this article, we will show you how you can download and install the `Vue-FusionCharts` component and all the other dependencies on your system.
-You can use FusionCharts in your Vue project using any of the two modes given below:
+In this article, we will show you how you can download and install the `Angular2-FusionCharts` directive and all the other dependencies on your system.
+You can install FusionCharts in your application using any of the two modes given below:

 ## Choose your mode of installation: